The content world has changed

 AI can take over exactly those mundane actions that you probably tend to find more annoying.
-For example, keyword research, performance optimization and distribution.
+For example, keyword research, performance optimisation and distribution.
 This will allow you to refocus on your core competencies.

 How can AI help you exactly?

 - AI works for you 24/7: AI evaluates complex relations – 24 hours a day, 7 days a week